 Coaches vs. Cancer is a nationwide collaboration between the American Cancer Society and the National Association of Basketball Coaches.
 This initiative leverages the personal experiences, community leadership, and professional excellence of coaches and communities nationwide to increase cancer awareness and promote healthy living through year-round awareness efforts, fundraising activities, and advocacy programs.
 Since 1993, Coaches vs. Cancer programs have raised over $130 million for the American Cancer Society.
-Over the past fourteen years, Coaches vs. Cancer Wisconsin has raised more than $8.8 million and remains the largest Coaches vs. Cancer program in the country!
+Over the past fifteen years, Coaches vs. Cancer Wisconsin has raised more than $9.8 million and remains the largest Coaches vs. Cancer program in the country!
 ACS is currently funding nearly $4 million in cancer research right here at home at the University of Wisconsin - Madison!

 Tell me, what does the American Cancer Society do?
 We are so glad you asked!

 Every day, we ask ourselves: are we improving the lives of cancer patients and their families?
 Through advocacy, discovery, and patient support work, we can proudly say that yes, we are indeed improving quality of life for the people we serve.

 In advocacy, we continue to help advance policies that increase access to affordable health care, fund lifesaving cancer research and prevention programs, and reduce the toll of tobacco use.
 In fact, this past year, ACS CAN volunteers conducted nearly 450 virtual meetings with members of Congress and their staff to advocate for $51.7 billion in funding for the National Institutes of Health, including $7.6 billion for the National Cancer Institute, to ensure continued progress in cancer research and innovation.